google/kf/docs/spec/TEMPLATE.md

 it's mapped to the Kubernetes model.
 -->

-ConceptName in CF is mapped to Kubernetes BackingObjects.
+Cloud Foundry ConceptName are mapped to Kubernetes BackingObjects.

 <!--
 Populate this table with the action available on the Cloud controller in the Action column and the Kubernetes verb and noun in the right hand column.

+If an action is not supported in kf, denote it with _not_mapped_.

 This table is useful for designing RBAC.
 -->